drhinternet/greenarrow-docker/README.markdown

 Specifying the license key during persistent volume initialization is optional.

-The license key is updated annually, as such some users may not want it as part of container initialization.
+The license key is updated periodically, as such some users may not want it as part of container initialization.

 #### Example initialization command